tiazv/unfair-data-generator/README.md

 ## 🚀 Usage
-The following example demonstrates how to generate a biased dataset and evaluate fairness using `make-unfair-classification`.
+The following example demonstrates how to generate a biased dataset and evaluate fairness using `unfair-data-generator`.
 More examples can be found in the [examples](./examples) directory.

 ```python
 import pandas as pd